Explore the Importance of Validation Testing:

 To incorporate all the procedures a proper plan should be designed and get approved by the stakeholders.
 So let us know the components of the test plan.

-In a few projects, test plan and test strategy can be incorporated as a single document.
-Separate strategy documents are also prepared for a complex project (mostly in automation technique).
+In a few projects, the test plan and test strategy can be incorporated as a single document.
+Separate strategy documents are also prepared for a complex project (mostly in automation techniques).

 Components of the Validation Test Plan:

 - Assumption and dependencies

 - Risks and mitigation